screwdriver-cd/aws-consumer-scripts/README.md

 5. I encountered and error in running setup, and some resources already exist, can I run delete infrastructure.
 A: Delete should be used cautiously and are for advanced users.
 If you face any error, reach out to you cluster admins to resolve them.
 In most cases, existing resources can be imported to the current setup, without deleting.

+6. How to use existing an VPC for consumer resources and build resources?
+A: to use existing vpc's update setup.tfvars.json file with the vpc_id and build_vpc_id for the specific region and tag your private subnets with the following tag: {Network: Private}